60° F

 Yes.
 We expect to continue operating:

-How can I help protect Yosemite during the shutdown?
+How can I help protect Yosemite during the government shutdown?

 Stay Updated

-We will continue to post updates as conditions change.
+We will continue to post updates as conditions change in Yosemite during the government shutdown.
 For the most current information, visit:

 Yosemite has endured many challenges.
 With your care and support, it will continue to inspire future generations.